zalf-rpm/monica-documentation/JSON_config_files/config_sim_json.md

 [["Mois", 1], "<", 0.5] | ```{"at": ["Mois", 1], "<", 0.5]}``` | write results daily if the soil-moisture in the first layer is below 0.5
 "Sowing" | ```{"at": "Sowing"}``` | at sowing time write a result

-As can be seen in the table above it is possible to use simple comparision expressions in the events.
+As shown in the table above, simple comparison expressions can be used in the events.
 The available operators are **<, <=, =, >=, >**.
-On the lefthand and/or righthand side of the operator may appear either an output expression (e.g **"Stage"** or **["Mois", 1]**) or a numeric value (e.g. **1**).
+Output expressions, such as **"Stage"** or **["Mois", 1]**, as well as numeric values (e.g. **1**) can be used on both sides of these operators.

 ## List of outputs

-The previous section defined the events when MONICA should output results.
+The previous section defined the events, so the points in time for which MONICA results should be output.
 What remains is to define what should be output.
 In the previous table appeared already some **outputs** in expressions like ```["at", "Stage", "=", 2]``` or ```[["Mois", 1], "<", 0.5]```. **"Stage"** outputs the current development stage the plant is in and **["Mois", 1]** outputs the soil-moisture in the first 10cm soil-layer.
 MONICA internally defines a lot of names which refer to results which can be output.
 There are three categories:

 1. scalar values like **Stage**
 2. array values like **Mois**, which actually consist of 20 values for the soil-moistures in all the layers
 3. array values like **["OrgBiom", "Root"]**, crop-organ specific results

 MONICA currently uses a fixed set of 20 10cm soil-layers.
 If an output requires to choose a layer or a range of layers, a number between 1 and 20 has to be supplied.
-If the output is about an crop-organ one of the following keywords is to be used: **"Root", "Leaf", "Shoot", "Fruit", "Struct", "Sugar"**.
+If the output is about a crop-organ, one of the following keywords is to be used: **"Root", "Leaf", "Shoot", "Fruit", "Struct", "Sugar"**.

 Additionally the user has to tell MONICA whether ranges of values (in the arrays) are to be output as a bunch of scalars or instead be aggregated to a single value and if they should be aggregated, how to aggregate them.
 The following aggregation operations are available: **AVG, MEDIAN, SUM, MIN, MAX, FIRST, LAST, NONE**.
 Aggregation might happen on a daily basis to aggregate soil layers to a single scalar value (the **default** operation for layer aggregation is **NONE**) or in aggregation time ranges, e.g. to aggregate monthly values, where the **default** aggregation operation is **AVG**.